There are many reasons to undertake a nutrition course, but one of the main ones is the ever-improving job outlook.

 Interestingly, there is no national standard needed to call yourself a nutritionist in Australia and the term nutritionist can be used freely by people with a range of backgrounds.
-People with a nationally-recognised Certificate IV in a specialty area of nutrition can call themselves a nutritionist and those who study and attain a certificate in a non-accredited programme may also call themselves a nutritionist.
+People with Certificate IV in Nutrition & Dietetics can call themselves a nutritionist and those who study and attain a certificate in a non-accredited programme may also call themselves a nutritionist.
 As such, it is important for nutritionists to advertise and promote their qualifications and the learning they have achieved.

 Some online courses are designed to give you a framework for your journey towards personal health.
 This certificate in nutrition would be suitable for people who are interested in pursuing a career in nutrition, or for those who want to develop extra nutrition knowledge to further their careers, for example, personal trainers or those working in health care.

-Many personal trainers want to flesh out their experience and knowledge base by getting extra qualifications under their belts, and the Certificate in Human Nutrition equips them to advise on nutrition for sport and fitness and to provide health education and promotion.
+Many personal trainers want to flesh out their experience and knowledge base by getting extra qualifications under their belts, and the Certificate IV in Nutrition & Dietetics equips them to advise on nutrition for sport and fitness and to provide health education and promotion.

 Some people might study the course to gain extra knowledge of chronic disease management.
 Chronic diseases are the leading cause of illness, disability and death in Australia, accounting for 90% of all deaths in 2011, according to the Australian Institute of Health and Welfare.

-Pregnancy and children's nutrition, nutrition for a healthy lifestyle and also weight management, including loss and gain are all elective options, for this non-accredited course.
+Pregnancy and children's nutrition, nutrition for a healthy lifestyle and also weight management are some topics covered in this course.